macabeus/pagarme-challenge/README.md

 # Deploy

-To perform the deploy, the PaaS [∆ now](https://zeit.co) was chosen.
+The PaaS [∆ now](https://zeit.co) was chosen to perform the deploy of the project:

-Firstly, install now and create your account:
+Firstly, install now and create an account:

 ```
 > npm install -g now
 > now
 ```

-To perform the deploy of this project, we need to perform the server deploy and then the client deploy, explained in the following sections.
+To perform the deploy of this project, you will need to perform the server deploy and then the client deploy, explained in the following sections:

 ## Server